NHSDigital/software-engineering-quality-framework/communities-of-practice.md

 * Live or recorded training sessions.

 * "Dojos"
-  * A hands-on practical session to try out specific new or unfamiliar techniques/tools in a safe environment.
-For example, a project management community could run a tools session where exploratory techniques and tools are practised.
+  * A hands-on practical session to try out specific new or unfamiliar techniques or tools in a safe environment.
   * Works well for small groups (5 to 10 people) to learn how to use a specific tool or technique in a practical and quick way.

-* Social events
-  * Getting members together in a more social setting can help people to get to know each other and create a sense of belonging and community.
+* Social events.
+Getting members together in a more social setting can help people to get to know each other and create a sense of belonging and community.

 * Live or recorded show and tell or presentation &mdash; for internal or public audience.